-C6-C7: Basis for Selection Do you have an open admission policy, under which virtually all secondary school graduates or students C6 with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:

-Open admission policy as described above for all students

-Open admission policy as described above for most students, but-- selective admission for out-of-state students selective admission to some programs other (explain):
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs

-Relative importance of each of the following academic and nonacademic factors in your first-time, C7 first-year, degree-seeking general (not including programs with specific criteria) admissions decisions.
+C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking general (not including programs with specific criteria) admissions decisions.

-Very Important Important Considered Not Considered
+Academic Very Important Important Considered Not Considered

-Academic • •

 Rigor of secondary school record Х

 Class rank Х

-Academic GPA Х
+Academic GPA X

 Standardized test scores Х

-Application Essay Х
+Application Essay X

-Recommendation(s) Х
+Recommendation(s) X

-Nonacademic •
+Nonacademic Very Important Important Considered Not Considered

-Interview
+Interview X

-Extracurricular activities Х
+Extracurricular activities X

-Talent/ability Х
+Talent/ability X

-Character/personal qualities Х
+Character/personal qualities X

 First generation Х

 Alumni/ae relation Х

-Geographical residence
+Geographical residence Х

-State residency Х
+State residency X

 Religious affiliation/commitment Х

-Racial/ethnic status Х

 Volunteer work Х

 Work experience Х

 Level of applicant's interest Х